 What is the location and importance of London?

-London is located in the south-east of England on the River Thames.
+London is the UK’s capital and the largest city in the country, with a population of 8.8 million people.
+The city is located in the southeast of England on the River Thames.

 A map to show the location of London

-When the Romans conquered the south of England in 43AD they constructed a walled settlement on the north bank of the Thames to defend themselves from the defeated Britons.
-The settlement was named Londinium and it became the capital of the Roman colony in Britain.
+When the Romans conquered the south of England in 43AD, they constructed a walled settlement on the north bank of the Thames to defend themselves from the defeated Britons.
+The settlement was named Londinium and became the Roman colony’s capital in Britain.

 Reconstruction drawing of Londinium in 120 AD

-Two main factors were important to London’s success as a city.
+Two main factors were essential to London’s success as a city.
 These were:

-Since it was established almost 2000 years ago, London is still the capital city of the UK.
-New docks built from the eighteenth century increased the number of ships using London as a port.
+Since it was established almost 2000 years ago, London is still the UK’s capital city.
+New docks built in the eighteenth century increased the number of ships using London as a port.
 This led to the growth of London as a centre for trade and commerce, and new manufacturing industries developed.
-Employment opportunities led to many people migrating from rural areas to London, leading to an increase in population.
+Employment opportunities led to many people migrating from rural areas to London, increasing the population.

-Towards the end of the twentieth century, London’s role as a port had significantly declined, however, it remains a hub for the UK’s transport network.
-Both the UK’s rail and road network focus on London.
+Towards the end of the twentieth century, London’s role as a port had significantly declined.
+However, it remains a hub for the UK’s transport network.
+Both the UK’s rail and road networks focus on London.

 Rail network covering much of England and Wales